 You can only submit one question per meeting.
 However, you may ask a further question relating to the original question, without notice, to the person who replied to you.

 Questions should be about policy issues or refer to a subject of general public interest.

-Questions concerning individual issues/concerns should be directed to the appropriate council department.
-See the council departments page for more details.
+Questions concerning individual issues or concerns should be directed to the appropriate Council departments and management team.